coreos/docs/coreupdate/configure-machines.md

 ### Join Custom Group

-Set the value of `server` to the custom address of your installation and `group` to the unique identifier of your application group.
+Set the value of `server` to the custom address of your installation and append "/v1/update/".
+Set `group` to the unique identifier of your application group.

 For example, here is what "NYC Production" looks like in CoreUpdate: